coap-security/coap-ace-poc-firmware/README.md

   That also contains further references for the components used inside the firmware.

-* The web application is built from source at TBD and documented at TBD.
+* The web application is built from source at https://gitlab.com/oscore/coap-ace-poc-webapp/ and documented at TBD.
   The web application is built into a static web site, which can be served by any modern web server.